daveprowse/terraform-quickstart/lab-01/01-instructions.md

 > Note: Additional Terraform installation walk-throughs can be found [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

-## Verify that Terraform is installed and view the version
+## Verify that Terraform is Installed and View the Version

 `terraform version`

 or